cuongbui1203/lms/API.md

                 "to": "must has one of to id or to address id" }
         ],
-        "request-no-2": [
-            {
-                "from": "must has one of from id or from address id" }
-        ],
         "request-no-3": [
             {
-                "from": "must has one of from id or from address id", "to_address_id": "must be string"
+                "to_address_id": "must be string"
             }
         ]